 so that when it is scanned the phone will automatically add the event to the cell phone’s calendar.

 A text format used to encode contact information into a QR code

 so that when it is scanned the phone will automatically add the contact information into the cell phone’s contacts.

 An additional service

-offered by GS1 and some barcode resellers consisting of a test scan of the barcode as it will be printed on the product to see how it is likely to scan in different environments.
-Usually this is not necessary however some larger retailers require this.
+offered by GS1 and some barcode resellers consists of a test scan of the barcode as it will be printed on the product to see how it is likely to scan in different environments.
+Usually, this is not necessary however some larger retailers require this.
 The barcode must strictly adhere to barcode specifications

 Look here for CD barcodes, DVD barcodes, ISBN book barcodes and ISSN magazine barcodes.